A Short Intro to ModelSim Verilog Simulator

 run -all

-The simulation will run until it encounters a $stop or $finish command in your Verilog file.
-If you use only display and print for debugging, this is all the ModelSim you need know.
+The simulation will run until it encounters a $stop or $finish command in your .v files.
+If you are using only $display and $print for debugging, this is all the ModelSim you need know.
 In fact, if this is all you do, you can just type

 vsim -c -do “run -all” top